linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

         sudo firewall-cmd --reload

-7. View your new zone like so:
+7. View your new zone:

         sudo firewall-cmd --zone=zipkin --list-all

 ### Docker-Compose Configuration

 The **docker-compose yml** files will control which system configuration we can use.
-We are going to select a mysql configuration for storage.
+We're going to select a MySQL configuration for storage.

-1. Copy the mysql docker-compose yaml file to your home directory and rename it docker-init.yml as we are going to need to make a few changes:
+1. Copy the mysql docker-compose yaml file to your home directory and rename it docker-init.yml as we're going to need to make a few changes:

         cd ~
         cp docker-zipkin/docker-compose.yml docker-init.yml